aardappel/lobster/docs/source/philosophy.md

-    -   Its engine, while friendly for simple drawing, generally gives you a lot of control (immediate mode rendering), and requires you to understand the rendering pipeline moreso than simple retained mode object systems (e.g. Flash).
+    -   Its engine, while friendly for simple drawing, generally gives you a lot of control (immediate mode rendering), and requires you to understand the rendering pipeline more so than simple retained mode object systems (e.g. Flash).
 If you create more complex games with it, be prepared to program your own "scenegraph" on top of Lobster's low level drawing primitives.